mr2527/pop_OS-win10-KVM-setup/README.md

   From this point you can play with your new KVM:
 </h2>

-***I will provide my final XML [here]() but make sure you are appropriately creating these entries relative to your hardwares topology.
+***I will provide my final XML [here](https://github.com/mr2527/pop_OS-win10-KVM-setup/blob/main/Scripts/POP_TO_Windows_XML.xml) but make sure you are appropriately creating these entries relative to your hardwares topology.
 I have a 12 core 24 thread cpu and some sections will not look the same for you.***

+If you are pulling my XML do NOT just copy my config and put it into your XML spot.
+It will 90% not work unless you are using the same hardware that I am using and even then there may be incompatibility with your topology versus mine.
+You have been warned.

 Boot into your VM and double check the drivers.
 Make sure everything is working correctly.